Being poor or homeless sucks

 …. games, puzzles, activities, pamper days at beauty salons, art, painting, crafts, drawing, pool tournaments, planting flowers, fishing, photography, creative writing, themed days, white water rafting, football, boxing, cooking a meal, learning the ukelele, mindfulness, yoga …

-Now we can’t easily do this.
-Later this year we will start to offer more.
+Now we can’t easily do this. in 2021 we will start to offer more.
 Our gardening project, as it is outside, in open space, is still operating now and gives opportunities for therapy and addressing boredom, as well as getting new skills.
 But currently activity based groups, inside, are off the agenda.
-We are trying to develop new stuff people can do at home, or with partners, r outside.
+We are trying to develop new stuff people can do at home, or with partners, or outside.
 Our challenges that help homeless people get fit or occupied whilst in hotels is an example!

 We are still only limited by people’s availability to teach specific things, lead groups, provide equipment.. whatever it may be.
 If these click into place, we offer whatever is available to give our service users a little pleasure and joy.